Metformin, The Anti-Aging Miracle Drug

 Hypoglycemia 2% NO

-The recommended Berberine product is Dr. Jonathan V. Wright’s InsuLife-BThis is a combination supplement containing Berberine which is a botanical with profile similar to the diabetic drug Metformin.
+The recommended Berberine product for blood sugar is Dr. Jonathan V. Wright’s InsuLife-BThis is a combination supplement containing Berberine which is a botanical with profile similar to the diabetic drug Metformin.
 This also contains: Cinnamon (Cinnamomum cassia) bark extract, Oregon grape (Mahonia aquifolium) root extract (80% Berberine),Resveratrol,Alpha-lipoic acid,Quercetin,

 Articles with Related Interest: